 PE enables you to create and manage users and user groups through the console.
 You can also create user roles, and assign users to those roles.
 Permissions, such as the ability to view node groups, deploy code, or generate password reset tokens, are assigned to user roles rather than directly to users.
 When you assign roles to users or user groups, you are granting permissions in a more organized way.

 Role-based access control (RBAC) is used to manage user permissions.
 Permissions define what actions users can perform on designated objects.
 There are multiple steps involved in an RBAC workflow, which can be adapted to fit your needs.

-These instructions assume you've installed a monolithic
+you've installed a monolithic PE

-PE deployment, and have installed at least one *nix agent node and the
+deployment, and have installed at least one *nix agent node and the

 Create a user role

 User roles are sets of permissions you can apply to multiple users.
 You can’t assign permissions to single users in PE, only to user roles.

 - For Name, type Web developers, and then for Description, type a description for the Web developers role, such as Members of the web development team.